cellbricks/cellbricks.github.io/artifact/index.md

 ## SIGCOMM'21 Artifact

 This artifact lays out the source code, step-by-step experimental procedure, and data for the CellBricks project, as part of the ACM SIGCOMM 2021 Conference submission.

 <!-- Go back to the CellBricks [homepage](/) -->

 #### Content

 - Prototype Performance
-- Emulatiobn over the Internet
+- Emulation over the Internet
 - Traces and Results

 ### Prototype Performance